-Recent Accounting Standards Yet to be Adopted - continued
+Recent Accounting Standards Adopted - continued

 In March 2020, the FASB issued ASU 2020-04, "Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting".
-The objective of the standard is to address operational challenges likely to arise in accounting for contract modifications and hedge accounting due to reference rate reform.
-The amendments in this ASU provide optional expedients and exceptions for applying GAAP to contracts, hedging relationships and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
-The standard update is effective for all entities as of March 12, 2020 through December 31, 2022.
+The objective of the standard was to address operational challenges likely to arise in accounting for contract modifications and hedge accounting due to reference rate reform.
+The amendments in this ASU provided optional expedients and exceptions for applying GAAP to contracts, hedging relationships and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
+The standard update was effective for all entities as of March 12, 2020 through December 31, 2022.
+Subsequent updates extended the sunset date from December 31, 2022 to December 31, 2024.
 An entity may elect to apply the amendments for contract modifications by topic or industry subtopic as of any date from the beginning of an interim period that includes or is subsequent to March 12, 2020, or prospectively from a date within an interim period that includes or is subsequent to March 12, 2020.
 Once elected for a topic or industry subtopic, the amendments in this standard update must be applied prospectively for all eligible contract modifications for that topic or industry subtopic.
 An entity may elect to apply the amendments for eligible hedging relationships existing as of the beginning of the interim period that includes March 12, 2020 and to new eligible hedging relationships entered into after the beginning of the interim period that includes March 12, 2020.
 If an entity elects to apply any of the amendments for an eligible hedging relationship existing as of the beginning of the interim period that includes March 12, 2020, any adjustments as a result of those elections must be reflected as of the beginning of that interim period.
 If an entity elects to apply any of the amendments for a new hedging relationship entered into between the beginning of the interim period that includes March 12, 2020 and March 12, 2020, any adjustments as a result of those elections must be reflected as of the beginning of the hedging relationship.
-In December 2021, the Company amended its credit agreement to move its LIBOR benchmark for non-USD borrowings to other non-USD benchmark rates.
-Future USD borrowings under this current Credit Agreement will continue to be based on LIBOR.
-In November 2022, the Company further amended its credit agreement to replace the LIBOR-based benchmark rate for U.S. dollar denominated loans and other extensions of credit under the Credit Agreement with a Secured Overnight Financing Rate ("SOFR") for specified interest periods plus a credit spread adjustment of 0.10% for all interest periods.
-The Company does not expect the adoption of the amendments associated with hedging relationships to have a material impact on the Company's consolidated financial statements.
+On June 21, 2023, the Company closed an amended and restated \$740.0 million Credit Agreement based on SOFR.
+The Company adopted this standard in 2023, which did not have a material impact on the Company's consolidated financial statements.

 Subsequent to the issuance of ASU 2020-04, the FASB issued the following updates: ASU 2021-01, "Reference Rate Reform (Topic 848) - Scope" and ASU 2022-06, "Reference Rate Reform (Topic 848) - Deferral of the Sunset Date of Topic 848".
-The amendments in these updates affect the guidance within ASU 2020-04 and are being assessed with ASU 2020-04.
+The amendments in these updates affect the guidance within ASU 2020-04 and were assessed with ASU 2020-04.